paion-data/bertok/README.md

 ### Generating WAR file

-wilhelm-ws favors running in an external Jetty container, so its executable is not a fat JAR but a WAR which can be compiled up with
+Bertok favors running in an external Jetty container, so its executable is not a fat JAR but a WAR which can be compiled up with

 ```console